LiF-x/Knool-Pack/README.md

     5B).
 Add "2465" inside <ent_req type="object_type_id">47 48 49 1466</ent_req> of Shape Stones Ability (Normally on line# 1902)

-6. Copy all data from Knool_cm_equipTypes.xml and paste at the bottom of **Your** objects_types.xml in the data folder on the server
+6. Copy all data from Knool_cm_equipTypes.xml and paste at the bottom of **Your** cm_equipTypes.xmll in the data folder on the server
 Please Note: Ensure you paste over the top of this tag </object_types> as the Knool_cm_equipTypes.xml includes this.

 7. Upload the ai folder (including content) to your servers data folder.